- Home

 IV.
 Procedure

-For salary expenses, if the cost share applies to fiscal periods prior to November 2019 (FP 2020-045), an iForm should be executed using the appropriate direct and cost share service type/category.
-Cost sharing source should be identified.
-If cost share applies to fiscal periods following November 2019, GMs should use the Other Payroll Cost Share Tool to manage and document cost share details for employees and/or projects with cost share other than what is required to comply with DHHS funding caps.
+For salary expenses, GMs should use the Other Payroll Cost Share Tool to manage and document cost share details for employees and/or projects with cost share other than what is required to comply with the legislatively-mandated DHHS salary cap at the Federal Executive Level II amount.
 For further information, refer to "Other Payroll Cost Share" Quick Reference Guide.
 Additional payroll cost share entries may be managed directly by central finance offices as needed.

-At project end, the Post Award Financial Management (PAFM) ensures that cost sharing commitments have been met, according to the terms of the award.
+At project end, the Post Award Financial Management (PAFM) verifies that cost sharing commitments have been met and reported to the sponsor, according to the terms of the award.

 V. Roles and Responsibilities